laxmibirajdar-dev/Veerasafety/README.md

 <br>

 #### 3️⃣ Step 3: Hardware Sensor / UI SOS Triggered
-Jab device ko sudden jerk lagta hai (fall detection) ya user hardware manual button/screen button ko press karta hai, toh instant emergency state detect hoti hai.
+**Description:** When a sudden impact or fall is detected by the accelerometer threshold logic, or when the manual physical override button is triggered, an instant emergency state flag is generated.
+The app UI immediately updates to show that an emergency state has been detected.
 <br><br>
 <p align="center">
   <img src="1000883250.jpg" alt="Step 3: SOS Triggered Alert" width="45%">